Sanglorian/orcus/Orcus Advanced Options - current.md

 # Incantations

-An incantation is like an esoteric and complex spell that anyone can cast.
-It takes much longer to cast a ritual than a normal spell, but rituals can have more powerful effects.
+An incantation is like an esoteric and complex spell that anyone can cast, a ritual.
+It takes much longer to cast an incantation than a normal spell, but incancations can have more powerful effects.
 Incantations can be cast by characters who are not spellcasters.
-Characters who know the correct ritual gestures and phrases for an incantation can achieve powerful magic effects.
+Characters who know the correct gestures and phrases for an incantation can achieve powerful magic effects.

 Incantations have drawbacks: They’re time-consuming to cast, and success isn’t assured.
-They are often expensive, and some require additional participants to complete the ritual.
-Some incantations work only under certain specific conditions, such as during a full moon.
+They are often expensive, and some incantations work only under certain specific conditions, such as during a full moon.

-Most important among the drawbacks, an incantation rarely fades away quietly if the caster fails to perform the ritual correctly.
+Most important among the drawbacks, an incantation rarely fades away quietly if the caster fails to perform it correctly.
 Instead it reverses itself on the caster, explodes with a cascade of magical energy, or weakens the barrier between worlds, enabling hostile outsiders to emerge onto the Material Plane.

 This variant gives a measure of magical power to nonspellcasters, but the incantations themselves are usually too specific in effect to increase a character’s power in the general sense.
 Because many incantations require academic skills such as Arcana, the characters best equipped to cast them are often spellcasters anyway.